rust-embedded/discovery/microbit/src/explore.md

 ### Sleeping

 All our programs have been continuously polling peripherals to see if there's anything that needs to be done.
-However, some times there's nothing to be done!
+However, sometimes there's nothing to be done!
 At those times, the microcontroller should "sleep".

 When the processor sleeps, it stops executing instructions and this saves power.